A Locked Shop, A Tardy Shopkeeper, and Trinkets.

 I started to protest again, "no really, I should be going, I have to pack the charms for tomorrow."

 A quick electric touch to my shoulder settled me into the chair.
 Fascinated as she fussed with pots, boiling water for our tea.
-She loaded a small metal ball; with tea she took from an unmarked canister on the shelf above the counter.
+She loaded a small metal ball; with tea, which she took from an unmarked canister on the shelf above the counter.
 “This will only take a few moments to brew.”
 The air filled with the aroma of the tea as she poured the piping hot water into the teapot.

 Taking a small sip of the tea, unsure of what to expect, it was delicious, a blend of herbs and spices I had never tasted before.
 “This is quite tasty.
 May I ask what it is, do you sell it in the shop?”